Frequently Asked Questions

 - Have a negative COVID-19 test result within seven days of arriving that you can display on your phone or as a printed copy

-- Make a campus space reservation for work or study, in advance
+- Make a campus space reservation for work or study, by 5 pm the day prior

 - Upon arrival, wear your NUID on a lanyard and face covering, and check in with staff to complete your contactless temperature check

 - Bring your access badges with you each time you come to campus